-- (ii) The remaining compulsory hours of work shall incorporate duties related to teaching (DRTT). - (iii) An employee can deliver up to 23 hours per week for a period of three consecutive weeks or up to 21 hours per week for a period of seventeen consecutive weeks.
+- (b) The remaining compulsory hours of work shall incorporate duties other than teaching (DRTT). - (c) An employee can deliver up to 23 hours per week for a period of three consecutive weeks or up to 21 hours per week for a period of seventeen consecutive weeks.

-22.4 Workplace Learning
+24.4 Workplace Learning

-(i) A full-time employee working exclusively in the workplace learning mode shall do so on the basis of I 300 hours per annum.
-This incorporates duties related to teaching (DRTT) including preparation, assessment and development activities.
+(a) A full-time employee working exclusively in the workplace learning mode shall do so on the basis of 1300 hours per annum.
+This incorporates duties other than teaching (DRTT) including preparation, assessment and development activities.

-22.5 Distance/Flexible Learning
+24.5 Distance/Flexible Learning

-(i) All distance/flexible learning activities are undertaken on the same basis as workplace learning.
+(a) All distance/flexible learning activities are undertaken on the same basis as workplace learning.

-22.6 Mixed Mode
+24.6 Mixed Mode

-(i) A full-time employee working in a combination of Workplace, Distance/flexible and/or Direct learning shall be credited hours towards the direct learning annual teaching load on a pro-rata basis at the rate of 0.5847 hours for each hour worked in Workplace and/or Distance learning.
+(a) A full-time employee working in a combination of Workplace, Distance/flexible and/or Direct learning shall be credited hours towards the direct learning annual teaching load on a pro-rata basis at the rate of 0.5847 hours for each hour worked in Workplace and/or Distance learning.